Ubuntu Wants To Collect Data About Your System -- Starting With 18.04 LTS - Slashdot

 OK.
 Thanks for the info.
 I don't use Steam (or have any relationship with that company or play modern computer games or develop games or anything on these lines) and I am not even sure about what would be my position in that specific scenario (would I care about Steam collecting that information or not?).
 In any case, I guess that the difference between an OS and an application running on it is quite clear.

+Excellent example of user-concerned (Linux?) attitude.
+Giving detailed and sensible explanations would help me to even overlook issues like this one.
+Be open, honest, clear, convince me that I can trust you and you might accomplish something.
+But what is the matter with all this hypocrite, dishonest, empty speeches?
+Trying to cover the let's-say-something requirement and then do whatever they want?
+You, software company changing whatever in a product I use, shouldn't think that you have my blind trust.
+You

 finding another nail for the coffin huh?
-(Score:3)
+(Score:4, Insightful)

 Before you read anything further, it's important to note that users will have the option to opt-out of this data collection.